 New York CPLR § 3102(e) governs the procedure for obtaining the deposition of a witness in New York for use in a lawsuit pending in another jurisdiction.
 This statute may be invoked to obtain a subpoena ex-parte and does not require a showing of special circumstances.
 Criticism abounds however, and this not the traditionally preferred method.
 A number of steps are required under CPLR § 3102(e), including a Court Order before a subpoena may be issued.

-Under this statute, the out of state party obtained a commission from the out of state court.
+Under this statute, the out of state party obtains a commission from the out of state court.
 In this case the Florida party would issue a subpoena and then commence a special proceeding in the New York state court.
 That out of state party then files a formal application seeking a court order authorizing the issuance of the subpoena.

 CPLR § 3119